+I cried the first time Lupita Nyong’o was on the cover of Vogue.
+It was hard growing up as a little black girl who loved magazines but never saw girls my color in them.
 It meant everything to me to see a dark-skinned, natural-hair having woman on the cover of one of the best magazines in the world.

+Teen Vogue continued the wave by featuring Amandla Stenberg.
+Elle had Viola Davis and Taraji P. Henson on their cover, and Bust had Jessica Williams on theirs.
 Representation matters and seeing all those beautiful brown faces on the stands really just solidifies this as the blackest black history month ever.

-U.C.L.A gymnast Sophia DeJesus blacked it up this month by performing a bomb floor routine featuring popular black dances like the whip and nae nae.
+UCLA gymnast Sophia DeJesus blacked it up this month by performing a bomb floor routine featuring popular black dances like the whip and nae nae.

-The 21-year-old is now too old for Olympic prospects and told Ellen she wanted to end her senior year with a bang.
+The 21-year-old is now too old for Olympic prospects, and told Ellen she wanted to end her senior year with a bang.
 The blue-haired athlete dabbed her way to upwards of 40 million views of her awesome performance.

 Kanye West is an enigma.
 He’s the only celebrity I find myself constantly both protective and tired of.
 His rants are an odd mix of entertaining and concerning.